KonklaveTtv/VenueSender/README.md

       make -f Makefile.mingw

 This will output a static Windows binary (VenueSender.exe) to the /VenueSender/bin directory.
+Make sure to amend its permissions so the executable can be ran by other people:

+      icacls VenueSender.exe /grant Everyone:RX

+You can also strip the executable/binary:

+      strip VenueSender.exe

 Make sure to include the needed DLL files for it to be able to run on other systems:

       libboost_filesystem-mt.dll
       libboost_iostreams-mt.dll